Grove Park, Lewisham

 In the early 1870s a station was built and a road was constructed to provide a link to Mottingham, and both the station and the road were named Grove Park, after the farm.
 Throughout the rest of the century a handful of villas went up annually.
 In 1902 Greenwich workhouse was built here.

 The workhouse served as a barracks during the First World War and became a tuberculosis isolation hospital in 1926.
 In the same year the railway line was electrified and Lewisham council began building its 44-acre Grove Park estate.
 The council bought Chinbrook Meadows for use as a recreation ground.
+The meadows are shown in the photo below:

 Sports grounds and private housing consumed Grove Park’s remaining dairy pasture and plant nurseries in the 1930s, although a pig and poultry farm was subsequently established for wartime purposes.
 This survived until the construction of the Marbrook estate in the 1960s, which followed a number of smaller infill projects designed to address the post-war housing shortage.
 Private housebuilding has continued to the present day, including the redevelopment of the former Grove Park hospital site.